-- Request Audit Data from PNC

-Hendon in manageable size e.g.

-by Division or District or record

-types.
-Requests must be made by

-nominated officer by fax or email to

-the PNC Service Desk (020 8358

-5050) for the attention of Data

-Control at Hendon.

-- 2. Notify appropriate department(s) of the audit e.g. Force PNC, the Administrative office holding the original paperwork e.g. CJU, PNC Cabinet.

-- 3. Check National and Force Policies/Procedures.

-This is to ensure compliance with the guidelines in the PNC Manual for vehicle reports, and local Force policy and procedures.

-Is the audit to be just of PNC or are local systems to be part of the audit.
+- 1. Request Audit Data from PNC Hendon in manageable size e.g. by Division or District or record types.
+Requests must be made by nominated officer by fax or email to the PNC Service Desk (020 8358 5050) for the attention of Data Control at Hendon. - 2.
+Notify appropriate department(s) of the audit e.g. Force PNC, the Administrative office holding the original paperwork e.g. CJU, PNC Cabinet. - 3.
+Check National and Force Policies/Procedures.
+This is to ensure compliance with the guidelines in the PNC Manual for vehicle reports, and local Force policy and procedures. - Identify Systems, Records and their location.
+Is the audit to be just of PNC or are local systems to be part of the audit. - 5.
+Arrange the Data in preferred order.